ROCm/rocm-install-on-linux/docs/index.rst

     .. grid-item-card:: Install

        * :doc:`Quick start install <tutorial/quick-start>` - recommended if you're new to ROCm
-       * :doc:`Detailed install <tutorial/detailed-install>` - if you require complete install
+       * :doc:`Detailed install <tutorial/detailed-install>` - in depth explanation of a complete ROCm install